Review of Two-Step Equations

 Sometimes you'll get an equation that's a little more complicated than the one above.
 If you're in an algebra class, you'll likely run into an equation like this:

-What's the big difference between this equation and the one we solved above?
+What's the big difference between this equation and the one we solved earlier?
 This equation has variables on both sides of the equals signs.
 Remember, you can visualize an equation using a balance scale.
 We could use the picture below to represent the equation:

 On the left, there are 5 boxes with x in them.
 On the right, there are 3 boxes with x in them.
 Remember, if we do anything to the equation we have to make sure that we do the same thing to both sides to keep it balanced.
 Even though we don't know what x is, we know that each box containing x weighs the same amount.
 If we take 3 of the boxes off each side, it will still be balanced because each box weighs the same.